near the Soho gay village, the West End and Theatreland

 Why this hotel?
 Classic luxury.
-Great service.
-Fabulous Pall Mall location.
+Fabulous location.
+Near Soho gay village.
 Free WiFi.

 It is impossible not to be impressed by the fabulous Sofitel St James.
 This former bank building has English Heritage Grade II listed status and an enviable position on Pall Mall.

 Walk north up Waterloo Place and in just a couple of minutes you will be in the Soho gay district.
 Walk south, across Pall Mall, and you will be looking towards Buckingham Place.

 The combination of British design with the luxurious contemporary French styling works very well.
 We love the richly-decorated, sophisticated state-of-the-art guest rooms and suites.
 The hotel has a fabulous spa and gym, and there is free WiFi for all.

 Why this hotel?
 Next to Sweatbox Sauna.
 Great for shopping & gay scene.

 This luxury London hotel is located within a building that used to be a court house, just a few minutes’ walk from the gay bars in Soho and steps from Sweatbox Sauna, one of the most popular gay saunas in London.

 Shopping queens will love being close to the boutiques on Carnaby Street and nearby Regents and Oxford Street (two of the best shopping areas in London).

 Fine dining, a fantastic bar, rooftop terrace, indoor swimming pool and well-equipped gym all add to the appeal.
 The ground floor bar is particularly interesting as it was the jail area.
 Today, you can sip a cocktail in your own private cell.